marijnh/Eloquent-JavaScript/06_object.md

 {{index inheritance}}

 The operator will see through inherited types.
-An `OpenMatrix` is an instance of `Matrix`.
+A `SymmetricMatrix` is an instance of `Matrix`.
 The operator can be applied to standard constructors like `Array`.
 Almost every object is an instance of `Object`.